tylerwillis/super-tortoise/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
+Here's a bio written in the third person (which is awkward, but seems to come in handy occasionally):

 **Tyler Willis** is the co-founder of Unsupervised, which helps companies discover opportunities in their data (over $55M so far) and has raised over $50M from top investors including Cathay Innovation, SignalFire, Coatue, Eniac Ventures, and Elad Gil.

 In addition to his work at Unsupervised, Tyler is an active angel investor — managing a $2-4M/yr fund that invests in early-stage technology companies.
 He's been an early-stage investor in companies like Patreon (now worth $4B), Clubhouse ($4B), Lattice ($1B), Lambda School, MainStreet, and On Deck.

+Prior to founding Unsupervised, Tyler served as the CMO of Hired.com, a career marketplace that has raised over $100 Million to help talented people find jobs they love, and previously ran sales, growth marketing, partnerships, and M\&A across several top-performing startups.
+Insatiably curious, he's always looking for the next thing to learn.

+Here's how other folks have described me:

+> "Tyler is best described as my VP of common sense."

+> "Tyler is an expert at social media, online marketing and product growth.
+He's also very connected in Silicon Valley.
+He's fun to work with and a great guy."
+> Rick Marini, Founder and CEO of BranchOut

+\-

+\-